freemansoft/SimpleWebUITestEnvironment/README.md

 ```

 ## Setup
+I've only tested this with Visual Studio on Windows but it should work on other .Net supported platforms with VS Code.

-Install the `SpecFlow Extension` for Visual Studio.
-Build the project to restore all the NuGet packages.
-Run the test in the `Test explorer`.
+1. Install the `SpecFlow Extension` for Visual Studio prior to loading this solution.
+1. Build the project to restore all the NuGet packages.
+1. Run the test in the `Test explorer`.

 ## Test Generation and Development
 The Specflow IDE Extension creates and manages a `feature.cs` codebehind file for each `feature` file.
 That codebehind file is an NUnit (or XUnit) suite that makes a call to step functions for each `Given` `When` and `Then` statement in the `.feature` feature file.
 The developer is respnosible for putting the actual test code in the `step cs` file.